encord-team/encord-active/docs/docs/cli/quickstart.md

 encord-active quickstart
 ```

-The script will download a small example project to your a subdirectory called `quickstart` in current working directory and open the application straight away.
+The script will download a small example project to a subdirectory called `quickstart` in current working directory and open the application straight away.